EOSIO/taurus-node/docs/01_nodeos/10_enterprise_app_integration/protobuf.md

 ## How this is supported

-The ABIEOS library, `cleos` and `nodeos` as long as CDT are extended to support Protocol Buffer in the ABI definitions and tools.
+The ABIEOS library, `cleos` and `nodeos` as long as CDT are extended to support Protocol Buffers in the ABI definitions and tools.